-0% Financing On New Cars In Toronto, Ontario, Canada
+0% Financing On New Cars In Toronto, Mississauga, Ontario, Canada

 Chances are that if you’ve begun the search for a new car in Toronto or Mississauga or Brampton, you’ve likely come across a lot of low-interest special offers and incentives from a variety of automakers.
 Let’s look at one such offer that comes up often: 0 per cent interest.
 Can you actually finance a car and pay no interest at all over the term of the loan?
 Too good to be true in the GTA?

-When you apply for a car loan, it’s fairly straightforward: you're borrowing money in order to pay for a car.
+When you apply for a vehicle loan, it’s fairly straightforward: you're borrowing money in order to pay for a car.
 But banks don’t dole out money for free.
 Interest is a fee that you pay your bank for lending you some of its money.
 In the case of 0 per cent loans, you pay no interest.
 You’re borrowing money without paying a fee for doing so.
-Zero per cent interest lets you pay the same amount of money as someone buying a car with cash.
+0 car financing lets you pay the same amount of money as someone buying a car with cash.
 You’re simply spreading your payments over a longer term.
 How is this even possible?
 In most cases, it’s because the automaker, not the bank, is doing the lending.

 Should it turn out that you do not qualify for zero per cent financing, backing out of the deal may not be the only option.
-It is however important that you feel comfortable with the new rate offered.
+It is however important that you feel comfortable with the new rate offered for poor credit car loans.
 If it's too high for your budget, you have a couple of other options.
 Check out other dealerships or visit a bank to see if you can get them to provide a better rate.
 The best bet is always to sit down with an expert at the dealerships to get the facts so that you can make an educated purchasing decision.